The Last Loaf of White Bread

 Hands on History

-You can borrow World War One handling boxes from Beck Isle Museum in Pickering and Scarborough Museums and Galleries.
+You can borrow World War One handling boxes from Beck Isle Museum in Pickering, Scarborough Museums and Galleries and The Dales Countryside Museum, Hawes.

 You can take part in a World War One themed creative workshop at Scarborough Art Gallery, exploring the impact of the war on the people of Scarborough.